Can you tell us a thing or two about yourself?

 When did you first found out about ferrets?

 I was originally all about cats.
 I found out about ferrets through photos from an Internet friend.
-She had a cat and a ferret who were getting along very well and they were so cute together.
+She had a cat and a ferret who was getting along very well and they were so cute together.

 When and how did you get your ferrets?